dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 There is no required behaviour for the Scraper (due to a lot of unknowns at the moment) other than it **MUST** invoke ClangSharp to generate C# Emitter-compatible classes, and it **MUST** add appropriate attributes to invoke the Overloader stage according to any metadata available from Khronos XML if applicable.

 ## SilkTouch Emitter
-The Emitter, one of the two final stages which **SHOULD** run in parallel where possible and **MUST** be entirely independent of eachother, is responsible for generating the actual indirect calls for performing the P/Invoke.
+The Emitter, one of the two final stages whose resources **MUST** be entirely independent of eachother, is responsible for generating the actual indirect calls for performing the P/Invoke.

 The Emitter operates on partial methods, the behaviour of the implementations of which depending on the context in which it's used.